Brad6679/SysMLGenerator/README.md

 Anaconda environment config file to install environment.

 # sysmlQuery
 Software used to query GPT and save results applying scoring metrics for research.
+Image/text prompts provided in prompts/, chain of thought was applied by giving instructions to GPT assistant in the GPT builder by requiring it to justify its design choices.
 # Dependencies
 - Python 3.10
 - PyQt5